erikpoort/react-native-wallet/README.md

 # react-native-wallet
-ReactNative module for Apple Wallet
+ReactNative module for Apple Wallet and Android apps listening to shoebox:// Version 1.0.2
-Version 1.0.2

 ## Installation